ZAKARIA-ELOMARI/ZAKARIA-ELOMARI/README.md

 ## 📝 Conclusion

 Thank you for visiting my GitHub profile!
 I am an active GitHub user with a diverse set of interests, contributing to projects using Java, CSS, Python, and more.
-Make sure to check out my repositories like [AcademicOrbit](https://github.com/AizenTa/AcademicOrbit) and [pentesting-framework](https://github.com/Supreme-Zarck/pentesting-framework) for more information.
+Make sure to check out my repositories for more information.
 If you have any questions or collaboration opportunities, please don't hesitate to reach out.
 Let's make technology work for us—one secure byte at a time!